Two Identities relating Eisenstein series on classical groups: Statement of the main theorems

-We denote by $c$ the normalized Rao cocycle, without mentioning the rank of the corresponding symplectic group.
+We denote by $c=c_v$ the normalized Ranga Rao cocycle of $\Sp^{(2)}_{2m'}(F_v)$, without mentioning the rank of the corresponding symplectic group.
 This will always be clear from the context.
+For the definition of $c$, see \cite{Rao93}, Theorem 5.3.
 Define, for each local field $F_v$, for $(b,\epsilon)\in \Sp_m^{(2)}(F_v)$,

-Here, $x$ is the Rao $x$-function on $\Sp_m(F_v)$.
+Here, $x$ is the Ranga Rao $x$-function on $\Sp_m(F_v)$.
 Note that when we write

 with $b_i$ being $m'\times m'$ blocks, then